Games-by-Mason/ZCS/README.md

 });
 ```

+*The name string is used in debug builds for profiling, and otherwise ignored.*

 *If you prefer a different threading model, the primitives necessary to wire up ZCS to your threading model of choice are exposed by the API.*

 ## Command Buffers